Operating Principles of Peristaltic Pumping through a Dense Array of Valves: Discussion

 In order to apply the results of this paper to the lymphatic system, we must first check that our models for the fluid, vessel, and valve are appropriate.
 If so, then we may check that approximation \eqref{eq:approx} holds and study the implications of our valve continuum model.

+The viscosity of lymph is nearly that of water \citep{Macdonald_Arkill_Tabor_McHale_Winlove_2008}, but due to the small radius of lymphangions, the fluid is often in the Stokes regime.
 Lymph can be treated at zero Reynolds number when the diameters are less than 100 $\mu$m \citep{Moore_Bertram_2018}.
 This is the case for the rat mesenteric lymphatics, where the Reynolds number was experimentally calculated to be .045 \citep{Dixon_Greiner_Gashev_Cote_Moore_Zawieja_2006}.
-However, in the largest lymphatic vessel in the human body, the thoracic duct, the diameters are closer to 2 mm, and the flow is laminar.
+However, in the largest lymphatic vessel in the human body, the thoracic duct, the diameters are closer to 2 mm, and inertial effects should be taken into account \citep{Moore_Bertram_2018}.

-It is widely accepted in the lymphatics literature that the valves operate via the pressure drop across the valve.
-It was shown that the aspect ratio of lymphatic valves (what we call $b/2R_0$) is above a critical threshold that allows for complete closure of the valves under adverse pressure conditions \citep{Ballard_Wolf_Nepiyushchikh_Dixon_Alexeev_2018}.
-It is also noted that an open valve contributes a resistance comparable to the vessel in some cases.
-Further details of lymphatic valves including valve stiffness \citep{Ballard_Wolf_Nepiyushchikh_Dixon_Alexeev_2018} and hysteretic pressure response \citep{Bertram_Macaskill_Moore_2014} have been incorporated into computational models.